Hunt for “Planet 9” – research team publishes new data

 On the hunt for the mysterious “Planet 9”

 Over time, some of the properties that researchers have attributed to “Planet 9” have come together without ever having seen it.
 For example, the unknown planet is said to have around 6.6 times the mass of Earth.
 Researchers have also long since worked out its possible orbit.
-The only problem is: the region in the solar system where “Planet 9” could be is huge, distant and dark.
+The only problem is: the region in the solar system where “Planet 9” might be is huge, distant and dark.
 So it’s not easy to look for the planet that many researchers assume exists.

 In a new study, a research team has now taken data from the PanSTARRS telescope and searched it for the planet.
-Michael E. Brown (California Institute of Technology) and his research colleagues didn’t find anything – but they can now rule out almost 80 percent of the possible locations where “Planet 9” could be located.
+Michael E. Brown (California Institute of Technology) and his research colleagues didn’t find anything – but they can now rule out almost 80 percent of the possible locations where “Planet 9” might be located.
 “We have significantly reduced the search region,” explains Brown opposite Universe Today.

 The areas of the sky that have not yet been examined will be largely covered by the Vera Rubin Observatory, the team writes in its study.
 The dignity published on the pre-print server ArXiv and from the specialist magazine The Astronomical Journal accepted for publication.
 The observatory is a giant reflecting telescope currently being built in Chile.